-The following list of plants are known to be poisonous for many animals and its most likely a threat to your bearded dragon too.
+The following list of plants is known to be poisonous for many animals and it’s most likely a threat to your bearded dragon too.

 As per a study, some lizard species are able to detect potentially toxic plants and avoid eating them.
 But the study wasn’t done specifically on bearded dragons.
 Again, it’s better to avoid these plants.

 - Apple – Malus spp.